EC-BingChilling/Summer2023/chapter6.md

 ## Multiple Equailibria: The Hawk Dove game

 **Hawk Dove**

 In the hawk dove game we are to assume that two animals are thinking of how to split their food.
 There are two options one is to act like a hawk which is to be aggresive and the other is to be a dove and be passive.
-The payoffs are as follows
+The payoffs are as follows:
 - If animal 1 picks hawk and the animal 2 picks dove animal 1's food payoff would be 5 to 1 and vise versa
 - If animal 1 picks dove and so does animal 2 they payoff is 3 to 3
 - If both animals pick hawk the payoff is 0 to 0 with a posibility of becoming injured which is the pick with the most risk